tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 For our purposes, we will simply use the classical definition of entropy as a *measure of disorder*.

-Another law to look at is Newton's First Law, the Law of Inertia, which states “an object will remain at rest or move at a constant speed in a straight line unless it is acted upon by an unbalanced force.”
+Another law to look at is Newton's First Law, the Law of Inertia, which states *an object will remain at rest or move at a constant speed in a straight line unless it is acted upon by an unbalanced force*.
 This is why things don't fly around randomly on their own for no reason.

 These are just two of the many laws that determine how our reality works, at least within the scope of the reality we tend to deal with.
 On the quantum and galactic levels, or super high or low energy states, things may operate a bit differently.

 These laws always ensure that everything will operate at its most efficient level.
-What does “operate” even mean?
+What does “operate” mean in this context?
 It means the optimal movement of energy.
-As energy only moves when there is a difference between two states, the movement of energy is meant to do only one thing, and that is to neutralize that difference by creating a balance between two conditions that are not the same, whether it's the conditions of somethingness and nothingness or just a few degrees of temperature.
+As energy only moves when there is a difference between two states, the movement of energy is meant to do only one thing, and that is to neutralize that difference by creating a balance between two conditions that are not the same, whether it's the conditions of *somethingness* and *nothingness* or just a few degrees of temperature.
 Once balance is achieved the movement stops.
 A balanced battery is a battery at peace with itself… and it is also a dead battery.

 The optimum condition for the movement of energy between two states is one that operates within the limitations and abilities of both of those conditions.

 A beautiful example of entropy and inertia that works today as much as it did thousands of years ago can be easily demonstrated with something called the *harmonograph*.
-This is a fascinating and entertaining device that takes an initial push (low entropy) and then draws a two-dimensional design on a blank paper as that initial energy slowly diminishes (inertia), until it stops (high entropy).<sup>[8](#ref_008)</sup><a name="rev_008">&nbsp;</a>
+This is a fascinating and entertaining device that creates an oscillation from takes an initial push (low entropy) and then draws a two-dimensional oscillating design on a blank paper as that initial energy slowly diminishes (inertia), until it stops (high entropy).<sup>[8](#ref_008)</sup><a name="rev_008">&nbsp;</a>

 <center><img src="../Images/008-harmonograph.jpg" style="width:5.5in;height:3.60833in" alt="Harmonograph" /></center>
 #### **Claim 12:** Everything is in a state of seeking and/or maintaining balance.